-In PMBOK Seventh edition, project management standards will be principle based rather than processes.
-There are PMBOK knowledge areas in current and previous PMBOKs and each knowledge area has processes, inputs, tools, techniques and outputs.
+In PMBOK Seventh edition, project management standards will be principle-based rather than processes.
+There are PMBOK knowledge areas in current and previous PMBOKs and each knowledge area has processes, inputs, tools, techniques, and outputs.
 These processes will not be available in PMBOK 7th Edition.
-There will be principles which are generally accepted and practiced in project management.
+There will be principles that are generally accepted and practiced in project management.
 While current and previous PMBOK editions were focusing on deliverables, evolving project dynamics focus on overall project outcomes and new PMBOK will focus on outcomes rather than deliverables.

 This does not mean that process-based approaches are not relevant or useful anymore.
 Many organizations and project management practitioners continue to use conventional project management delivery methods.
 Conventional approaches remain relevant in the context of PMBOK 7th Edition as well.

 In PMBOK 7th Edition, projects do not only produce products or deliverables.
 Projects deliver outcomes and these outcomes bring value to the organization and its stakeholders.